 Events themselves are attractive as a low upfront investment product.
 They can be considered valuable content.
 They can be used as a source of highly qualified leads (or a way to test a channel), leading into an upsell or presell of a different product/service.

 Because an event is a mini-product in and of itself, it can be used to test a number of different hypotheses around related business models.
 Most frequently, events help with scaling up exploratory customer discovery.
 They help the most with exploring customers and problems.
-They can also be combined with other techniques, like basic landing page smoke tests (with a minimum audience size to confirm there is enough interest in the audience).
-Also they can be considered or combined with a concierge MVP, where the event is combined with delivering a service.
+They can also be combined with other techniques, like basic landing page smoke tests (with a minimum audience size to confirm there is enough interest in the audience), or combined with a service, such as concierge MVP.

 Most evening events will take 5-10 hours to organize.
 This will usually be enough for validation purposes.
 The biggest "time suck" tends to be finding a venue, particularly if you want to run a specific type of event.
 The event itself typically lasts 1-3 hours.
 The key is to make it long enough to seem valuable to the target audience.